mixcoac/Sublime-Bypass/README.md

 # Sublime-Bypass
-## Remove Sublime product's license/activation process in less than 5 minutes!

----

 # What is this?
 Sublime-Bypass is a tool that allows you to deactivate the activation system of any Sublime product by modifying the Hex values of the executable.